- Location: N Car St, Kanniyakumari, Suchindram, Tamil Nadu 629704

 How to Reach

-- By Road: There are many buses that ply from main cities of India towards this sacred site. local transportation needs to be taken to reach the Maa Narayani Temple or Suchindram Shakti Peeth.
+- By Road: There are many buses that ply from the main cities of India towards this sacred site. local transportation needs to be taken to reach the Maa Narayani Temple or Suchindram Shakti Peeth.

 |Morning Timing||Evening Timing|